mattbrailsford/umbraco-authu/README.md

     Response:
     "Hello Joe"

+### Using javascript
+Presist and refreshing the token can be cumbersome.
+If you are using javascript you can use this small helper to handle and refreshing the token etc: (https://github.com/tobbbe/tauth)[https://github.com/tobbbe/tauth]

 ## Contributing To This Project

 Anyone and everyone is welcome to contribute.
 Please take a moment to review the [guidelines for contributing](CONTRIBUTING.md).